When setting up a sink, you can optionally specify one or more filters to apply to the table:

 Operations to capture

-When using change messages, you can specify which Postgres operations to capture:
+When configuring a sink, you can specify which Postgres operations to capture:

 • insert